 The American Congress of Obstetricians and Gynecologists recommends that any woman who is older than 35 and has abnormal uterine bleeding be screened for endometrial hyperplasia.
 Women younger than 35 who have abnormal uterine bleeding that is not controlled with medication also should be screened.

-History and physical examination may help to elucidate the etiology of bleeding.
-Physical exam may be grossly normal and show no signs of malignancy.
+History and physical examination may help to elucidate the etiology of the bleeding.
+A physical exam may be grossly normal and show no signs of malignancy.

-Initial tests can include transvaginal ultrasound to measure endometrial thickness and to screen for any other potential causes.
-If the endometrium is deemed to be thickened, an endometrial biopsy can be performed in the clinic.
-Other biopsy methods can be performed in the operating room, including dilation and curettage (commonly referred to as D and C) and hysteroscopy.
+Initial tests can include transvaginal ultrasound to measure the endometrial thickness and to screen for any other potential causes.
+If the endometrium is deemed to be thickened (> 5 mm), an endometrial biopsy can be performed.
+Other biopsy methods can be performed in the operating room, including dilation and curettage (commonly referred to as “a D and C”) and hysteroscopy.

 Pathology of Endometrial Hyperplasia

 Pathology leads to a definitive diagnosis and is the best way to view changes in the endometrium.
-In the clinic, a pipelle is used to sample the endometrium.
+In the clinic, a pipelle is used to sample the endometrial tissue.

-Type 1 endometrioid is responsible for 80% of endometrial cancers, with a favorable outcome.
-Histology shows an increased gland-to-stroma ratio and can be referred to as adenocarcinoma because of the increased number of glands.
+Type 1 endometrioid is responsible for 80% of endometrial cancers; fortunately, has a favorable outcome.
+Histology shows an increased gland-to-stroma ratio and can be referred to as adenocarcinoma because of the increased number and size of glands.